ibm-cloud-docs/monitoring/infrastructure/vmware.md

 - You need the vSphere user ID and password, and the vSphere vCenter IP address to configure the VMware vCenter Exporter for Prometheus.

-- Check the topic [Tuning Sysdig Agent](https://docs.sysdig.com/en/docs/installation/sysdig-agent/troubleshooting-agent-installation/tuning-sysdig-agent/){: external}
+- Check the topic [Tune Agent](https://docs.sysdig.com/en/docs/installation/configuration/sysdig-agent/tune-agent/){: external}

 - [Learn more about the VMware vCenter Exporter for Prometheus](https://github.com/pryorda/vmware_exporter){: external}.